metral/fe-training/modules/module-01-developing-on-k8s.md

   * Push the container to your personal `k8s-demo` repo in Quay
   * Re-deploy the app to k8s with the latest tag

-1. Add a new API endpoint in `k8s-demo` API Server that:
+1. Add a new API endpoint in the `k8s-demo` API Server that:

     - Accepts a `GET` request on `/testing`
     - Returns a HTTP 200 and a body of "testing"

    curl the service within the cluster, and outside of it.

-1. Add a new API endpoint in `k8s-demo` API Server that:
+1. Add a new API endpoint in the `k8s-demo` API Server that:

     - Accepts a `GET` request on `/healthz`
     - Returns a HTTP 200 and a body of "ok"